 b) To provide members with information, advice and assistance on matters connected with motoring and motor sport.

 c) To watch the local administration of the laws and regulations affecting motoring and motor vehicles, and to report any proposed local action or scheme to Motorsport UK.

 d) To promote motor competitions in accordance with the Rules of Motorsport UK.

 e) To arrange tours, lectures, discussions and social and other meetings.

 f) To afford members such benefits and privileges as it may be possible to arrange.

 The Isle of Wight Car Club applies high standards to all aspects of its organisation including Health & Safety matters.
 In order to achieve this aim the Club will work in the spirit of Health & Safety legislation rather than simply comply with it.
 In turn, the Club expects that every person participating in events, whether competitors, officials, marshals or spectators, to shall take all reasonable care for the health and safety of themselves and other persons who may be affected by their acts or omissions during the operation of its events, in order to achieve the highest standards of safety performance.

-Accordingly, as a minimum, events will be managed in accordance with the MSA Yearbook
+Accordingly, as a minimum, events will be managed in accordance with the Motorsport UK Yearbook

 The membership shall consist of (a) Life Members, (b) Honorary Members and (c) Ordinary Members.